 February 1, 2019, by Erika Solis

 Every university has a brand, whether we acknowledge or not is dependent on the quality of its brand.
-Some universities are stronger than others with promoting itself through different channels.
+Some universities are stronger than others by promoting themselves through different channels.
 A good brand is personalized and tailored to its audience, but flexible to accommodate any changes.

 The brand is consistent enough to where it’s recognizable, no matter the medium.
-Here are 20 examples of excellent school branding:
+And that is why most schools hire the services of professional graphic designers like Penji.
+They don’t just create visuals, they can highlight your values and culture, thus making an impact.
+Now, to get more inspiration, here are 20 examples of excellent school branding:

 For art schools like Moore College of Art and Design, a good first impression can be everything.
 The expectation is high to prove its worth for four years and tuition payments.
 Moore successfully achieves this with ‘This is me’ promotional materials.
 They strengthen the idea of students first, and why Moore will be there to help students be themselves.
 The promotional materials use examples of students in its catalog and website as samples of what it’s like to attend Moore.
 In addition, they also push to empower women as well as a women-only college with images of powerful women as one of the few women-only art schools.